Alem/RESTy/README.md

 DESCRIPTION
 ---------------

-RESTy enhances the Yii framework with functionality for simple, extendible, configurable, and intuitive RESTful API support.
+RESTy enhances the Yii framework with extendible, configurable, and intuitive RESTful API support.

-RESTful API is provided through the creation of subclasses of the RestController component.
-These subclasses reside in their own sub-directory within the normal controllers/ directory (e.g. controllers/api/ ).
+RESTful API is provided by the creation of subclasses of the RestController component.
+These subclasses reside in their own sub-directory within the normal controllers directory.

+     e.g. controllers/api/ResourceController.php

-HTTP requests to these controllers are routed by their HTTP request method to the controller method matching the naming convention REQUEST METHOD+CLASS METHOD().
+HTTP requests to these controllers are then routed according to their HTTP request method.
+Specifically, to the controller method matching the naming convention REQUEST METHOD+CLASS METHOD().

 ### Example REST Routing